Pensions

 What you get depends on your national insurance record and on whether you were ever 'contracted out' of the 'additional state pension' during your working life.
 (It stopped being possible to 'contract out' of the state pension on 6 April 2016.)

-You need 35 full years of national insurance contributions to get a full new state pension (and 10 years for any pension at all).
+You need 35 full years of national insurance contributions to get a full new state pension (and 10 years for any State pension at all).
 You can find out how much pension you will get - and check for gaps in your national insurance record - by applying for an online state pension statement.

 If you have gaps you may be able to plug some or all of them by making voluntary national insurance contributions.
 Don't delay looking into this, as you can usually only go back six years.